Inverse Optimization of Convex Risk Functions: Introduction

-Despite the general attractive features of convex risk functions from both optimization and risk modelling point of view, very little guidance however has been provided to date regarding how to choose a convex risk function that can also well represent one's own subjective perception of risk.
+However, despite the general attractive features of convex risk functions from the point of view of both optimization and risk modelling, very little guidance has been provided to date regarding how to choose a convex risk function that can also well represent a decision maker's subjective perception of risk.
 In current practice, the choice of a convex risk function is mostly ad hoc and involves very little knowledge of decision makers' true risk preferences.
-This raises the question of how ones' risk preferences may be observed and how to generate a convex risk function that complies with the observed preferences. \cite{Delage:2015aa} appears to be the first that addresses this by proposing a means to construct a convex risk function from the assessments provided by the decision maker who compares pairs of risky random losses.
-Their work is closely related to the field of preference (or utility) elicitation, where queries are considered for extracting users' preferences in establishing their utility functions.
-One of the main challenges facing this line of work is that in reality decision makers may only be able to provide limited responses due to potential time and cognitive constraints, and thus the elicited preference information is often incomplete.
+This raises the question of how ones' risk preferences may be observed and how to generate a convex risk function that complies with the observed preferences. \cite{Delage:2015aa} appear to be the first to address this question, by proposing a means to construct a convex risk function from the assessments provided by the decision maker, who compares pairs of risky random losses.
+Their work is closely related to the scheme of preference (or utility) elicitation (see, e.g., \cite{RT:2014aa}), where queries are considered for extracting users' preferences in establishing their utility functions.
+One of the main challenges facing this line of inquiry is that in reality decision makers may only be able to provide limited responses because of potential time and cognitive constraints, and thus the elicited preference information is often incomplete.
 This situation is formulated in \cite{Delage:2015aa} as a preference robust optimization problem where a worst-case risk measure is sought that complies with a finite number of pairwise preference relations elicited from the decision maker.
 Similar ideas can be found also in the context of expected utility theory. \cite{armbruster:dmupii} and \cite{jianhu:rdmosrt} consider the formulation of a worst-case expected utility function based on limited preference information, whereas \cite{Boutilier06:couemdc} considers a worst-case regret criterion over utility functions.